JoshuaNgugi/simama/README.md

 3. Ensure Backend is Running:
 This frontend application relies on a separate ASP.NET Core Web API backend.
 Please see https://github.com/JoshuaNgugi/Simama.API for more on this.
-Make sure your backend API is running and accessible at the base URL configured in `src/services/api.ts` (e.g., https://your-backend-api.com/v1).
+Make sure your backend API is running and accessible at the base URL configured in `src/services/api.ts`.

 4. Running the Application